AleksandarBayrev/general-linux-fixes/Fedora-After-Install.md

 * Run `sudo rpmconf -a` to update RPM configurations after upgrade.

 ## After kernel upgrade
-* It is recommended after running `dnf update` to run `sudo akmods-shutdown` to rebuild kernel modules and then reboot (mainly NVIDIA users are affected) (update-fedora script automatically does this).
+* It is recommended after running `dnf update` to run `sudo akmods` to rebuild kernel modules and then reboot (mainly NVIDIA users are affected) (update-fedora script automatically does this).

 ## After updating NVIDIA driver version
 * If you are using for example `Steam` flatpak, please run `flatpak update` after you have rebuilded kernel modules and restarted the system, to install the new flatpak drivers for NVIDIA.